Your interest in our adult and pediatric research is greatly appreciated!

 Research studies rely on volunteers with the specific medical conditions for which we seek advances.
 Volunteers like you enable our success and gives us all hope for the future.

-We maintain a database of those who are interested in participating in research along with details of the condition in order to match volunteers with the research studies that are enrolling participants.
+We maintain a database of those who are interested in participating in research along with details of the condition in order to efficiently match volunteers with the research studies that need participants.
+You have the choice to register for the recruitment database at the Kentucky Spinal Cord Injury Research Center at the University of Louisville and/or at the Kessler Foundation.

-If you answer all of the questions and register yourself in the database, you may be contacted to participate in any of the studies we offer.
+If you answer the questions and register yourself in the database, you may be contacted to participate in any of the studies from the research program(s) you have chosen.
 Entering yourself in the database does not guarantee enrollment into any studies and you may not be contacted.

 If you have already created an account, just log in.